jonhyman/listerine/README.md

 Listerine
 =========

 Listerine is a simple functional monitoring framework that enables you to quickly create customizable functional monitors with full alerting capability.

 Listerine is not a process monitoring framework like [God](http://godrb.com) but instead intended for functional test application monitoring.

 This project was originally created as a self-service for [Appboy](http://www.appboy.com) as a replacement to more expensive and less featured services such as CloudKick.

-Listerines enables you to monitor all levels of your web applications and services.
+Listerine enables you to monitor all levels of your web applications and services.
 Some common examples include:

 * Ensure that your caching layer is functioning properly
 * Make sure that you have X available Resque workers
+* Make sure that your Resque Scheduler agent is online
 * Check that your hosted database is online (e.g., if you use MongoHQ or RedisToGo)
 * POST to your API and verify return values